mutsuki333/linux_settings/README.md

-# This repo is to take notes on basic linux settings and useful tips
+# This repo is to take notes on basic linux settings and useful tips.

+`tree .`
 ```shell
 .
 ├── README.md